 In Persona 4, the killer has been caught, the fog has been lifted from Inaba, and the protagonist is bids all his friends a fond farewell before leaving.
 However, if the player visits the Junes food court instead of returning home after saying his goodbyes, he'll meet up with the rest of the Investigation Team, who all realize that there are still loose plot threads left (such as how the Protagonist got his persona), and that there might be someone else behind the entire incident.
 This sets the player on the path towards the True Final Boss and the Golden Ending.

-The last chapter of Worm has the Villain Protagonist, Taylor, escape the scene of the Big Bad's defeat after she defeated him by mind-controlled every superhero, supervillain, and miscellaneous parahuman in hundreds of Earths to work together, driving herself insane in the process.
-She's found by Contessa, The Dragon of Cauldron, and they have a short discussion about doing the wrong things for the right reasons before Contessa shoots Taylor in the head (before she can embark on her plans to control all parallel Earths) in a moment of Dying as Yourself.
+The last chapter of Worm has Taylor escape the scene of the Big Bad's defeat, having made an enemy of the entire world and driven herself insane in the process.
+She's found by Contessa, The Dragon of Cauldron, and they have a short discussion about doing the wrong things for the right reasons before Contessa shoots Taylor in the head depowering her and saving her life.